simonduq/openlab/appli/iotlab_examples/smart_tiles/README.md

 #### radio_pinger

-To be worn by robot or human and send every 0.5 second a radio string message.
+The node must be worn by robot (iot-lab node) or human (agile-fox for example) and send every 0.5 second a radio string message.
 Then, this mobile node can be detected by the nodes with smart_tiles firmware.

 ## Smart Tiles Demo